Menu

 • To use the online system to register guests, you must register them when you register yourself.
 Otherwise contact us at: info@mcfr.info to have your guests registered.

-If you have questions about registering, please email us at info@mcfr.info.
+If you have questions about registering, please see our "Registration Tips For Members" or contact us at info@mcfr.info.

 • 5:30 PM - 7:30 PM

-Be sure to register on time!
-Registrations and payments will not be accepted after Tuesday, October 24, 2023.
+Registrations and payments will not be accepted after TBD.

 • Payment must be received before the registration deadline.
 Neither registrations nor payments will be accepted after the registration deadline.